 Her weight and height should be used to calculate the body mass index for age (weight/height2).

-The definition of overweight is a body mass index between the 85th and 95th centile, while obese children have a body mass index above the 97th centile.
+The definition of overweight is a body mass index between the +1 and +2 lines, while obese children have a body mass index above the +2 line.

 4. Is being overweight an inherited problem?

 Overweight children often have overweight parents.
 While genetic factors are important, most overweight children eat too much and have too little exercise.